Zambia, Africa

 - Providing income generation activities from an installed rice mill (ZAM16a). (

-A rice mill has been installed and after some teething issues is working.
+A rice mill has been installed and is working well.
 Currently the rice being grown in the area is not of good consistent quality, so the training programmes in rice growing are key to getting the product flowing well through the mill.)

 - Sensitisation of individuals, families, groups and the community about the issue of HIV/AIDS